jakemarotta/FXMLExercise/README.md

 - selector.fxml
 - frame.fxml

 Completed versions of these files can be found in `fxmlexercise.completed`, and can be used as a reference while you fill in the empty ones.
-Run CompletedMain.java to see the finished program and get a sense of what to build towards.
-Keep in mind, though, that all of them are written as if the entire exercise was completed.
-At times, the exercise will ask you to do something, then replace it with a different version later.
-Because of this, copy-and-pasting sections of code from the completed files as you go may not work in some places where the approach has been updated.

-*Side Note:* I didn't write this exercise to be a homework assignment, it's meant to be more like a walkthrough, so looking at and adopting the answers doesn't matter.
-However, I mention that copy-and-pasting parts of the solutions may not work in case anyone is going through the exercise relying on it.
-Any code that isn't provided should be very easy to figure out.
-If it isn't, then my walkthrough isn't clear enough, so please reach out with questions and suggestions.
+Execute the command `./gradlew runCompleted` (or `gradlew runCompleted` on Windows) in the root of the project to see the finished program and get a sense of what to build towards.

 ### <a name="createFXML"></a>Creating the FXML Files (Optional)
-The provided FXML files in `src/main/resources/` can be used to complete the exercise, in which case you should skip to [Main.java](#mainJava).
+The provided FXML files in `src/main/resources/` can be used to complete the exercise, in which case you should skip to the section for [Main.java](#mainJava).
 However, if you want an extra challenge, or some practice using SceneBuilder, use the following descriptions to create your own.
-Since this isn't an exercise in design, layout doesn't necessarily matter, as long as the files have the required controls.
+Since this isn't an exercise in design, layout doesn't matter, as long as the files have the required controls.
 If you make your own, remember to put them in `resources/fxmlexercise`.

 #### <a name="selectorInfo"></a>selector.fxml
 This file is the simpler of the two.
 It will need two [TextFields](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/TextField.html), two [ColorPickers](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/ColorPicker.html), and one [Button](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/Button.html) (all found under "Controls" in the left sidebar of SceneBuilder).
 Each TextField corresponds to a ColorPicker, so a user can type in a custom name to describe the color they've chosen.
 The Button will later print the name and value of the selected colors, so the Button's text should say as much.